EVIDENCE-BASED, COST-EFFECTIVE MODEL

 - Disillusioned young men resort to crime, violence, and substance abuse

-- Recent church revival led to a stampede that killed 29 people.
+- A recent church revival led to a stampede that killed 29 people.

 How We Do It